hantsy/quarkus-sandbox/docs/restclient.md

 }
 ```

-And register it on the RestClient class with a `@RegisterProvider` annotation.
+And register it on the `PostResourceClient` class with a `@RegisterProvider` annotation.

 ```java
 @RegisterProvider(PostResponseExceptionMapper.class)
 public interface PostResourceClient {}
 ```

-Now, when accessing a none existing post resource, it will throw an `PostNotFoundException` in the background.
+Now, trying to accessing a none existing post resource, it will throw an `PostNotFoundException` in the background.

 As an example, you can handle this exception with a custom `ExceptionMapper` in our client application.
 Check the [`PostNotFoundExceptionMapper`](https://github.com/hantsy/quarkus-sample/blob/master/restclient/src/main/java/com/example/PostNotFoundExceptionMapper.java) yourself.